pixeljam/pixeljam.github.io/_posts/2014-03-13-glorkian-warrior-the-trials-of-glork.md

 In early 2010, in an age before crowdfunding was a universally recognized concept, Pixeljam successfuly ran a [Kickstarter](https://www.kickstarter.com/projects/pixeljam/james-kochalka-pixeljam-glorkian-warrior) campaign with James Kochalka to raise funds for an idea called Glorkian Warrior.
 We were able to raise $11,200 with a goal of $10,000.

-There were several iterations of the game including a mini-game featuring Glork's pixellated sidekick, Glorkbot.
+There were several game prototypes including a mini-game featuring Glork's pixellated sidekick, Glorkbot.
 Most of these made it only as far as the Pixeljam vault.

 After all these experiments, iterations and trials, we presented the Glorkian Universe to the world in our compact, mobile-friendly comedic endless shooter.